blooop/lazygit_rocker/README.md

 ## Intro

-This is a [rocker](https://github.com/tfoote/rocker) extension for adding [lazygit](https://github.com/jesseduffield/lazygit) to a docker container.
+This is a [rocker](https://github.com/tfoote/rocker) extension for adding [lazygit](https://github.com/jesseduffield/lazygit) to an existing docker image.
 Check out the [rocker](https://github.com/osrf/rocker) GitHub page for more details on how Rocker and its extensions work.
 In short, Rocker allows you to add custom capabilities to existing Docker containers.

 ## Installation